 - Test established connection by listing tables in the database using

-Install Database Lab client CLI
+Install DLE client CLI (

-Initialize CLI configuration:
+Initialize CLI configuration (assuming that

 Check the configuration by fetching the status of the instance: